 Liver test abnormalities can predict the severity of COVID-19 disease[74].
 Patients with abnormal liver tests at admission or during hospitalization, classified as hepatocyte type or mixed type, had significantly higher risks of progressing to severe COVID-19 and mortality when compared to patients with normal liver tests[66,75].
 Elevated liver enzyme levels are linked to adverse manifestations such as shock, admission to an ICU, and mechanical ventilation.
 Although, Săbiescu et al[76] proved that only elevation over five times the upper limit is strongly correlated with high mortality risk.
 Also, hypoalbuminemia is a strong predictor of severe COVID-19 course and, in combination with AST or total bilirubin (TBIL), has a remarkable association with mortality[77], even in patients without chronic illness[78].
 Furthermore, Da et al[79] reported a correlation between ALT levels and levels of inflammatory markers such as C-reactive protein, D-dimers, ferritin, and IL-6.

-It appears evident that liver injury in COVID-19 patients is linked to the severity of the hyperinflammatory response.
-Thus, reinforcing the hypothesis that the entity of liver damage is related to the severe forms of SARS-CoV-2 infection.
+It appears evident that liver injury in COVID-19 patients is linked to the severity of the hyperinflammatory response, thus, reinforcing the hypothesis that the entity of liver damage is related to the severe forms of SARS-CoV-2 infection.
 Pazgan-Simon et al[80] reported that liver injury in patients with COVID-19 with no underlying liver disease did not correlate with higher mortality.
 On the other hand, patients with preexisting liver disease, particularly those with cirrhosis, have a higher risk of death than those without any known liver pathology[81].

-Impact of SARS-CoV-2 infection in patients with CLD
+Impact of SARS-CoV-2 infection on patients with CLD